-Euonymus scale is relatively easy to detect because they make yellow blotches visible from the tops of leaves.
+Euonymus scale is relatively easy to detect because they cause yellow blotches visible on tops of leaves.
 However, scale covers do not disappear when the insect dies.
-Therefore, the first thing to do is flip over female covers to determine if the scales are still alive.
-A live female is an orange blob that releases juice when you smash it.
+To see if the scales are alive, flip over female covers.
+A live female is an orange blob that releases juice when squashed.
 If no live scales are present, no treatment is necessary.
 The armor of dead scales eventually weathers away.

-Timing is critical when trying to manage euonymus scale.
+Timing is critical when trying to manage euonymus scale when spraying with insecticides other than horticultural oils.
 The hard waxy cover protects adult scales from contact insecticides.
 Therefore, adults treated with a contact insecticide live to produce another generation later on.
-Crawlers can be killed easily because they are small and unprotected by a cover.
+Crawlers are easily killed because they are small and unprotected by armor.
 Thus, nearly all products specifically target this stage.
 Monitor to determine when crawlers are present.

 Scales are often treated with broad spectrum insecticides such as pyrethroids or organophosphates that must contact scale to kill them and also kills beneficial insects.
 Horticultural oil is effective at killing crawlers on contact and has low impact on beneficial insects.
 Therefore, coverage is important with these products.